apostkpl/fun_with_fastF1/README.md

+# Data Presentation and Analysis using the FastF1 API

-## Toying around with the FastF1 API and various data presentation (Matplotlib), data manipulation (Pandas) and predictions (Sklearn).
+#### Toying around with the FastF1 API and various data presentation (Matplotlib), data manipulation (Pandas) and predictions (Sklearn).
 This is a current work in progress, and definitely not a way to predict actual winners (for now 👀)

 __Tools used for this Project:__
 - _JupyterLab_